-- The VentureOne Card offers 20,000 Venture miles after spending $1,000 within three months, redeemable for a minimum of $200 towards travel
+- The VentureOne Card offers 20,000 Venture miles after spending $1,000 within three months; 20,000 Venture miles is redeemable for a minimum of $200 towards travel

-Looking at it another way, the difference in bonuses could more than cover the annual fee on the Venture Card for the first four years (since it’s waived the first year anyway).
+Looking at it another way, the difference in bonuses could more than cover the annual fee on the Venture Card for the first eight years.

 Comparing Return On Spending: 2x Miles Vs. 1.25x Miles

 Both of these cards have straightforward rewards structures, which give you a lot of flexibility with your travel rewards:

 - The Venture Card offers 2x Venture miles per dollar spent

 - The VentureOne Card offers 1.25x Venture miles per dollar spent

 Venture miles can be redeemed for one cent each towards the cost of a travel purchase, or they can be transferred to a Venture airline or hotel partner at a ratio of up to 2:1.5 (and it may even be better than that, since sometimes they offer transfer bonuses).